Abbilville/esempeha-se/README.md

 python manage.py index_data
 ```

-This command will download the `nfcorpus` dataset (if not already cached by `ir-datasets`), process it, and index it into OpenSearch.
+This command will download the `BeIR/scifact` dataset using the Hugging Face `datasets` library (if not already cached), process its corpus, and index it into OpenSearch.
 This might take a significant amount of time and disk space, especially on the first run.

 You can limit the number of documents indexed for testing purposes: